a-dot-p/Carat-to-Pea/README.md

 # Setup

 ### I. Add YAGPDB
 If you haven't already, add [YAGPDB](https://yagpdb.xyz/) to your server.
 This uses the Custom Commands feature: `17 ` are currently implemented, so 17 custom command slots need to be open.
+The built-in database is used to store game info.

 ### II.
 Discord Setup
-Create a role for the players and note down its ID.
+1. Create a role for the players and note down its ID.
 Do the same for the Storyteller.
-Create a channel for each new text game and one permanent channel for the kibitz (spectator chat).
+2. Create a channel for each new text game
+3. Create a permanent channel for the kibitz (spectator chat).

 ### III.
 Adding commands
 1. Login to [the bot's control panel](https://yagpdb.xyz/manage)
 2. Go to `Custom Commands` > `Commands` .
 Create a command group for text games to stay organized (and if you have other CCs).
 3. For each command you want to add, copy+paste the code exactly as in the files (the ones below need some changes)

+(1-1)
+* replace all `/1/` with the role ID of the player role (e.g. `/1/` becomes `123456789`)
+* replace all `/2/` with the role ID of the ST role